rpav/c2ffi/README.md

 * 3.4: branch `llvm-3.4`
 * 3.5: branch `master`

-Note that development will take place on the branch relating to the current *stable* branch of LLVM/Clang.
-As of writing, that is 3.4.
+Going forward development will take place on **master**.
+3.5 is scheduled for release in August, 2014.
+When versions diverge, new unreleased versions will happen in `future-X.Y` branches, and old versions will be `llvm-X.Y`.

 # c2ffi